PhyloGrok/VCFgenerator/paper.md

 # Use cases

 # Acknowledgements
-This work used Jetstream2 at Indiana University (IU) through research allocation <b>BIO220099</b> "Computational workflows for analysis of microbial halophile genomes and microbiomes", from the Advanced Cyberinfrastructure
+This work is a product of the research allocation <b>BIO220099</b> "Computational workflows for analysis of microbial halophile genomes and microbiomes", from the Advanced Cyberinfrastructure
 Coordination Ecosystem: Services & Support (ACCESS) program, which is supported by National Science Foundation grants #2138259, #2138286, #2138307, #2137603, and #2138296.

-This work used Jetstream at Indiana University/Texas Advanced Computing Center (IU/TACC) through research startup allocation <b>BIO210100</b> from the Extreme Science and Engineering Discovery Environment (XSEDE), which was supported by National Science Foundation grant number #1548562.
+This work is a product of the research startup allocation <b>BIO210100</b> "Comparative and functional genomics of Halobacterium: An automated meta-analysis and data science approach." from the Extreme Science and Engineering Discovery Environment (XSEDE), which was supported by National Science Foundation grant number #1548562.

-This work used Jetstream at Indiana Universityy/Texas Advanced Computing Center (IU/TACC) through educational allocation <b>MCB200044</b> from the Extreme Science and Engineering Discovery Environment (XSEDE), which was supported by National Science Foundation grant number #1548562.
+This work is a product of the educational allocation <b>MCB200044</b> "Bioinformatics Training for Applications in Translational and Molecular Biosciences" from the Extreme Science and Engineering Discovery Environment (XSEDE), which was supported by National Science Foundation grant number #1548562.

 UMBC Translational Life Science Technology (TLST) program student interns Lloyd Jones III, Nhi Luu, Jan Le, Rachel Chan, and Elaysha Hall were supported by <em>Merck Data Science Fellowship for Observational Research Program</em> funds distributed through <em>UMBC College of Natural and Mathematical Sciences</em></b>.